glory-wan/LLIE-Lib/README.md

-# LibLLIE: Low-Light Image Enhancement Library
+# LLIELib: Low-Light Image Enhancement Library

 `LibLLIE` is an open-source library **for Low-Light Image Enhancement** built on PyTorch.